Mizunandayo/mitsu/README.md

 ## Built With Codex And GPT-5.6

+MITSU was built in Codex during OpenAI Build Week.
+In everyday terms, Codex was the build partner that helped turn a webcam, a hand gesture, and a Windows desktop into a reliable interaction: it helped design the gesture rules, connect them safely to real windows, and test the awkward cases before a gesture could move the wrong thing.

+The project deliberately keeps the fast, physical part of MITSU local.
+Moving a window with your hand does not wait for the internet, and webcam frames stay on your computer.
+That is why the core experience remains responsive even if a network connection is unavailable.

+GPT-5.6 is MITSU's optional flexible-language layer.
+The reliable everyday commands, such as `show Discord on the left screen`, use a small fixed grammar so they behave predictably.
+For a request that does not fit that grammar, GPT-5.6 can reason over the same carefully limited actions MITSU already uses: find a window, restore it, move it, or read the screen when explicitly allowed.
+It is disabled by default, protected by a circuit breaker, and requires the user's own OpenAI API key and a valid configured model.

-Codex was used throughout the Build Week implementation to accelerate test-first development, Windows API integration, MediaPipe plumbing, gesture-state-machine coverage, coordinate math, and the final safety/observability pass.
+Behind the scenes, Codex accelerated test-first development, Windows API integration, MediaPipe hand tracking, coordinate math, gesture-state-machine coverage, and the final safety and observability pass.
+The key product decisions remained intentional: local perception and movement, whole-window control over fragile tab-level control, and a deterministic voice grammar before any cloud reasoning fallback.

-The product decisions remained deliberate: local perception and movement are kept off the network; whole-window movement is prioritized over fragile tab-level control; and fixed voice grammar remains the reliable path.
-MITSU also contains a GPT-5.6 function-calling reasoning adapter over the same validated window-tool layer for flexible, out-of-grammar commands.
-It is disabled by default for predictable offline local behavior and can be enabled only with an OpenAI API key and a valid configured model.

 ## License